Joseph Andrew Mclean: Career

-Joseph made a number of short films during his time at university in California and Glasgow.
+McLean made a number of short films during his time at the University of California and University of Glasgow.

-His first feature film script Utopia, a docudrama loosely based on the events surrounding Jim Jones, the founder and leader of the Peoples Temple, best known for the mass murder-suicide in November 1978 of 909 of its members in Jonestown, Guyana was voted runner-up at the 20th Anniversary University of California, Irvine Screenwriting Festival in 2012.
+His first feature film script Utopia, loosely based on the events surrounding Jim Jones, the founder and leader of the Peoples Temple, best known for the mass murder-suicide in November 1978 of 909 of its members in Jonestown, Guyana was voted runner-up at the 20th Anniversary University of California, Irvine Screenwriting Festival in 2012.

 After leaving university, McLean founded his own production company Partickular Films which specialises in commercials, documentaries, films and music videos.

 In 2013, he released the short film Sectarian Secret Police about a Partick Thistle supporter who is kidnaped by a special police unit who demand he disowns his favourite football team in favour of Rangers or Celtic.
-Thomas Simpson of Movie Scramble wrote 'As a comical approach to a serious subject it does evoke the required laughs.'
 The film screened at numerous film festivals throughout the UK, including Screentest: The National Student Film Festival in London and the Loch Ness film festival.

 In the same year he also directed the music video Nothing on Earth for the band Casual Sex, the music video was showcased by SXSW and featured in The Daily Record and The Skinny.

 In 2014, McLean wrote a pilot for a TV series called 2014 which revolved around the organisers for the 2014 Commonwealth Games.

-He was commissioned to write a script for an animated film as part of Deep Roots, Kilmarnock's major Homecoming Scotland event in 2014, charting the history of Dean Castle and the Boyd Family, who were lords of Kilmarnock for over 400 years.
+McLean was commissioned to write a script for an animated film as part of Deep Roots, Kilmarnock's major Homecoming Scotland event in 2014, charting the history of Dean Castle and the Boyd family, who were lords of Kilmarnock for over 400 years.
 The 10-minute animation was screened onto the side of the castle to an audience of over 1400 local school children.

 His short film Nomad about the Scottish Independence Referendum was inspired by a scene from The Parallax View starring Warren Beatty.
 The film was screened at the Shorts on Tap Beyond Scotland event at 93 Feet East, Brick Lane, London.

+McLean's short film Car Sick (2023) has screened at festivals in the UK, USA, Canada, Australia and Ireland.

 He is a member of BAFTA Scotland.